-Apollo 16 Astronaut and retired U.S. Air Force Brigadier General Charles Duke was named the 2020 Texan of the Year by the Texas Legislative Conference, the well-known annual statewide policy and business forum that is marking its 54th year in 2020.
-The event honoring Duke was held at Space Center Houston, the Official Visitor Center of NASA Johnson Space Center.
+Texas Comptroller Glenn Hegar has been named the 2021 Texan of the Year by the Texas Legislative Conference, the well-known annual statewide policy and business forum that is marking its 55th year.

-Duke was honored September 3 at the New Braunfels Civic/Convention Center, joining an array of prominent past honorees since 1974 including presidents, U.S. senators, entertainers, governors, and business icons.
+Hegar will be honored on the evening of Tuesday, April 20.
+He will join an array of prominent past honorees since 1974 that includes presidents, U.S. senators, entertainers, governors, and business icons.

 According to Conference Chair Patrick Rose of Corridor Title, “Comptroller Hegar has his finger on the economic pulse of our state.
 In the midst of the challenges associated with COVID-19, he has proactively worked to position Texas well in recovery, which will amplify our state’s economic success in the months and years to come.
 The Comptroller’s leadership as our state’s chief financial officer, especially during this time, makes Mr. Hegar more than deserving of this prestigious award.”